CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/01 Getting-started.md

 As you might have noticed, the script will get stuck here.
 Even if you put some code into the for-loop, it won't execute.

-That's because you need to "throw" an event each time you want to go through the loop.
+That's because you need to "throw" (cause) an event each time you want to go through the loop.

 There are a couple of ways to set up events:
 - Using event-elements like `sg.Button`